workanator/go-floc/README.md

 ## Announcements

-On the 1st of December, 2017 the version `v2` will be released and become the main maintained version.
+Hooray!
+The new version `v2` is released on the 1st of December, 2017!

 ## Installation and requirements